Prepare for a successful experience

 PARI camps allow visitors to explore their passions, discover new interests, and expand academic boundaries while embarking on exciting adventures in the spectacular Pisgah National Forest and Blue Ridge Mountain region.

-See the variety of places a PARI camper may travel and the fun things we do on campus.
+See the places a camper may visit, and the fun things we do on campus

 As a campus dedicated to astronomy we make sure campers see the sky every chance they get.
 That means we stay up a little later and get up a little later so our schedule is shifted towards the evening.
 We won't be pulling any all-nighters, but we'll often be out after dark.